apk/div-utils/README.md

 command sequence then only starts when the last command voluntarily terminates.

+## `fifresh`

+Run a fresh instance of firefox with a freshly made profile.
+(Bookmarking is obviously pointless in there.)
+Has a few options to tweak the `user.js` configuration before starting firefox on it.

+All arguments from the first non-option or after a `--` are passed to firefox.

+On start, cleans up old profiles (where the browser has terminated) left in `/tmp`.

+Options:

+* `-v`: Show generated `user.js` and firefox invocation.
+* `--moo`: Disable smooth scroll.
+* `-N`, `--socks=N`: Use a socks5 proxy at the given port on localhost.
+N must be three to five digits.
+* `--`: Stop option processing and pass remaining args to firefox.

 ## `g`

 A `go` wrapper.
 Has a few options to make